vmware-archive/vsphere-storage-for-docker/jekyll-docs/prerequisite.md

 vSphere Docker Volume Service can be used with vSphere environment or Photon Platform but in all section it is implicit that we are refering to vSphere environment.
 There is separate section for Photon platform.

 ## vSphere Docker Volume Service
-On all the machines where you want to operate the vDVS, you will need docker-engine installed.
+On all the machines where you want to operate vDVS, you will need docker-engine installed.
 You can get the installable specific to your OS form Docker website.

 Docker engine can be extended by using the plugin framework.
 Docker provides a plugin API and standard interfaces which can be used to extend docker engine’s core functionality.
 Docker volume plugins specifically are targeted at storage related integrations and can be used to work with underlying storage technologies.
 You can read more about the [Docker’s plugin system](https://docs.docker.com/engine/extend/).